ChrisMusson/SudokuSolver/README.md

 - Arrow - digits placed in circled cells must be the sum of the cells on the adjoining arrows

+- Palindrome - cells on marked lines must read the same from both directions

 ## How to Use
 You can see some valid examples of puzzles in the `puzzles/` folder.
 They all conform to the following rules